camerons/OSGeoLive-doc/en/quickstart/pywps_quickstart.rst

 Directory of your process deployment is configured within the `PYWPS_PROCESSES` environment variable.

+..
+Cameron Comment:
+  I assume the pyWPS plugin will have a good GUI.
+I suggest you should create one example which makes use of this plugin.
 You can also try to install `WPS Plugin <https://plugins.qgis.org/plugins/wps/>`_ to `QGIS project <en/quickstart/qgis_quickstart.rst>`_